-Melaka is a gorgeous riverside town that is rich in British, Dutch and Portuguese colonial history with a UNESCO world heritage status.
+Melaka is a gorgeous riverside town that is rich in British, Dutch, and Portuguese colonial history with a UNESCO world heritage status.
 The town is very compact so is perfect for a short weekend getaway, and can easily be explored by foot.
-Melaka has something for everyone and is filled with wonderful colourful heritage buildings, ancient landmarks and quirky street art.
+Melaka has something for everyone and is filled with wonderful colourful heritage buildings, ancient landmarks, and quirky street art.

 There are many fun things to do in Melaka, but the main highlight is the Jonker Street Weekend Night Market – one of the best in Malaysia, which runs every Friday to Sunday.
 You’ll find a wide variety of stalls selling souvenirs and amazing street food.

-Make sure you try Nyonya Laksa – a rich and creamy coconut-based noodle soup that is a Melaka speciality and a mix of Malay and Chinese influences.
+Make sure you try Nyonya Laksa – a rich and creamy coconut-based noodle soup that is a Melaka specialty and a mix of Malay and Chinese influences.
 Another fun thing to do is to take a scenic river cruise and view the many beautiful historical buildings and interesting sights around Melaka’s old town, including Kampung Morten – one of the few remaining traditional villages in the area.